-Cognitive behavioral therapy or CBT is a type of therapy that says your thoughts, feelings, and behaviors are all related.
+Cognitive behavioral therapy or CBT is a type of therapy coined by Aaron Beck and David Burns that asserts that your thoughts, feelings, and behaviors are all related.
 They way you think impacts how you feel, and how you feel changes the way you act or respond to something.
 This can lead a person to feeling like they are in a downward spiral.
 In CBT, a person works on reframing or changing their thoughts, feelings, and behaviors for a better, more positive outcome, or as I like to say, “spiraling up.”

 Let’s try an example.

 A therapist would ask you how you’ve dealt with similar situations in the past, and encourage you to look at the thought realistically and objectively.

 “I feel nervous and anxious and it’s making me worry I’m socially awkward.
 At a recent work party, I did feel nervous at first but after connecting with others in my department, my worry wore off and I ended up having a good time.
 Instead of avoiding this BBQ, I can try and find someone I know to go with me.”